-D El .
-Tarl and D. Ell and D CALD EL Pay Element What the Pay Element Is Intended to Reward Purpose of the Pay Element Base Salary Skills, experience, competence, performance, responsibility, leadership and contribution to the Company Fixed element of compensation designed to recognize the level of job scope and complexity, and the skills, experience, leadership and sustained performance required by the executive.
-Annual Cash Incentive Plan Efforts to achieve annual target revenue and profitability Variable element of compensation designed to reward the achievement of annual financial targets; Ensures compensation is properly tailored to financial performance, including being completely at risk for failure to meet annual financial threshold targets.
-Long-Term Incentives Restricted Stock, Restricted Stock Units and Stock Options • Efforts to achieve long-term revenue growth and profitability over the three or five year vesting period • Ability to increase and maintain stock price • Continued employment with the Company during the three or five year vesting period Variable element of compensation designed to (i) provide a mix of long-term incentive awards (ii) reward achievement of long-term financial performance and strategic corporate initiatives; and (iii) provide a competitive mix of incentives to attract and retain top talent and to further reinforce alignment between the interest of management and stockholders.
+What the Pay Element Is Intended to Pay Element Reward Purpose of the Pay Element Base Salary Skills, experience, competence, performance, responsibility, leadership and contribution to the Company Fixed element of compensation designed to recognize the level of job scope and complexity, and the skills, experience, leadership and sustained performance required by the executive.
+Annual Cash Incentive Plan Efforts to achieve annual target revenue and profitability Variable element of compensation designed to reward the achievement of annual financial targets; ensures compensation is properly tailored to financial performance, including being completely at risk for failure to meet annual financial threshold targets.
+Long-Term Incentives Restricted Stock, Restricted Stock Units and Stock Options Efforts to achieve long-term revenue growth and profitability over the three or five year vesting period Ability to increase and maintain stock price Continued employment with the Company during the three or five year vesting period Variable element of compensation designed to (i) provide a mix of long-term incentive awards; (ii) reward achievement of long-term financial performance and strategic corporate initiatives; and (iii) provide a competitive mix of incentives to attract and retain top talent and to further reinforce alignment between the interests of management and stockholders.